bluebossa63/tce-0.11.0/blogs/part 2/blog-2.md

 There are different sources already introduced like helm repositories.
 If you do not start from scratch and want to rely on a vendors helm repo, you might want to continously integrate with new releases of this repo.
 The integration part can be done with a lot of scripting tools, the [toolchain introduced and maintained by VMware](https://tanzu.vmware.com/content/blog/introducing-k14s-kubernetes-tools-simple-and-composable-tools-for-application-deployment) addresses a lot of these common issues like templating, image management, catalog bundling, support of air-gapped environments.

 The second customization step is currentyl not fully addressed with the proposed tool chain.
 Very crucial for productive environment is handling of secrets and certificates, usually externalized by a vault like CyberArk or [HashiCorp Vault](https://vdan.niceneasy.ch/secure-prometheus-configuration-with-hashicorp-vault-on-k8s/).
 There are other interesting solutions like [sealed secrets](https://github.com/bitnami-labs/sealed-secrets) or [CSI implementations](https://learn.hashicorp.com/tutorials/vault/kubernetes-secret-store-driver) together with strict security recommendations regarding RBAC for personal access that might help to mitigate the security risks involved in storing secrets - and helping not to find them in Git repositories anymore.
+I am using hashicorp vault with the CSI driver and will go in further details in the last part.

 Now let's jump into the process directly at the application template in the diagram above: in case of TCE, these templates are defined as tanzu package catalog that you can load like any other container: